 Top 5 Breathtaking and Unexplored Places in the World

-With extraordinary intelligence, humans have discovered many secrets of the earth.
-We have already reached the surface of the moon and explored other planets, no manned missions.
+With extraordinary intelligence, humans have discovered many secrets of the Earth.
+We have already reached the moon’s surface and explored other planets without human-crewed missions.
 Interestingly, there are still several places on Earth that still need to be explored.
-You can visit remote, exotic locations like the Galapagos locations from your web browser.
+You can visit remote, exotic locations like the Galapagos from your web browser.

-And yet some hidden corners of the earth are still mostly unexplored, home to wise few people, and only examined by the most daring travelers.
-Inhospitable environments and devastating natural forces that make some places the least explored.
+Yet some hidden corners of the Earth are still mostly unexplored, home to few wise people, and only examined by the most daring travelers.
+Inhospitable environments and devastating natural forces make some places the least explored.

 Mariana Trench